 Why is Cybersecurity Protection Important?

-According to the FBI, there were 791,790 complaints of suspected cybercrime during the year 2020.
+According to the FBI, there were 800,944 reported complaints in 2022, with losses exceeding $10.3 billion.
 However, those figures are likely a shadow of the real extent of domestic cybercrime, since these types of crimes are frequently underreported.
-Nevertheless, cybercrime is estimated to cost the global economy $400 billion annually.
+Nevertheless, cybercrime is predicted to cost the world $8 trillion USD in 2023.

 Part of the reason the problem is so widespread is because there are so many forms of cybercrime.
-For example, in October 2020, there were six ransomware attacks on American hospitals within the span of 24-hours.
-The attacks were able to take control of sensitive patient data and lockout administrators from using their system.
+For example, in October 2020, there were six ransomware attacks on American hospitals within the span of 24 hours.
+The attacks were able to take control of sensitive patient data and lock out administrators from using their systems.
 As of 2016, the FBI estimated there were more than 4,000 ransomware attacks on average each day.